 In the early spring of 2017, the Kentucky Transportation Cabinet (KYTC), Department of Highways released plans for a new bridge on South Preston Highway (KY 61) to be constructed over Barley Creek.
 The new bridge was to be constructed where Barley Creek crosses under KY 61 just north of the intersection with Belmont Road in Bullitt County, Kentucky.

-In early 2017, King Louie’s Sports Complex in Louisville, Kentucky expanded their 46,000 square foot facility to include two outdoor sports fields.
-The state of the art sports facility on North English Station Road has two indoor turfed fields, turfed training areas and is capable of hosting multiple sporting events including lacrosse, field hockey, soccer and flag football.
+In early 2017, King Louie’s Sports Complex in Louisville, Kentucky expanded their 46,000 square-foot facility to include two outdoor sports fields.
+With two indoor turf fields and a turf training area, the sports facility is capable of hosting multiple events including lacrosse, field hockey, soccer and flag football.

 In the summer of 2015, discount grocer, Aldi Inc., chose a site for a new store on Gallatin Pike in Madison, Tennessee.
 Although only about a half mile from an existing store, the new location would replace the existing store and provide an additional 6,500 square feet of retail space.